 Publications, Presentations & Recognitions

-Legal 500 US further noted that “Dubrow is a ‘top lawyer’ who has ‘decades of Chapter 9, Chapter 11, and municipal finance experience" and that “Dubrow has ‘rare expertise in both municipal bankruptcy and in general municipal bond law,’ is ‘extremely efficient and cost-effective,’ and his’ instincts for narrowing down the potential outcomes are peerless.’
+Legal 500 US notes David for "niche expertise within municipal bonds and tax-exempt bond financing and is entrusted by a magnitude of high-profile clients to advise over public pensions, bond workouts and municipal bankruptcy."
+The publication further notes that “Dubrow is a ‘top lawyer’ who has ‘decades of Chapter 9, Chapter 11, and municipal finance experience" and that “Dubrow has ‘rare expertise in both municipal bankruptcy and in general municipal bond law,’ is ‘extremely efficient and cost-effective,’ and his’ instincts for narrowing down the potential outcomes are peerless.’
 He is also ‘one of a handful of lawyers who have the broadest knowledge of Chapter 9’ and his ‘legal analysis and strategizing is top-notch.’”
-In addition, ArentFox Schiff is recognized in the top tier nationally for its municipal bankruptcy work (2014-2022).
+In addition, ArentFox Schiff is recognized in the top tier nationally for its municipal bankruptcy work (2014-2023).

-In November 2011, David was named in the annual rankings of the Financial Times for his stand-out innovative work with Fannie Mae, Freddie Mac, and the US Department of the Treasury in connection with their $24 billion programs to stabilize the housing finance market.
+David was also previously named in the annual rankings of the Financial Times for his stand-out, innovative work with Fannie Mae, Freddie Mac, and the US Department of the Treasury in connection with their $24 billion programs to stabilize the housing finance market.

 David’s notable articles include:

 - “Chapter 9 Revisited: Preparing for the Next Downturn,” Pratt’s Journal of Bankruptcy Law, April/May 2016

 - “Municipal Bankruptcy – Lessons for the Capital Market,” The Bond Buyer, February 13, 2015